akashpremraj/Paper-Recycling-Machine/README.md

 [3] C. Jiang and J. Ma, “Deinking of waste paper: Flotation methods,” Enzymatic Deinking Technologies, vol. 1, no. 2, 2000.
 [4] A. P. Raj, *Design and Fabrication of Paper Recycling Machine*.
 Srinivas Institute of Technology, 2020.
 (Final report)

+---

+## 📄 License

+This project is released under the **MIT License** — see `LICENSE` for details.

+© 2020–2025 Akash P Raj.
+You’re free to use, modify, and distribute with attribution and license notice.